ebp-nor/workshop-2024/day3_comparative_genomics/GO-enrichment.md

 N0_HOGs <- read_tsv("data/orthofinder/Phylogenetic_Hierarchical_Orthogroups/N0.tsv")
 ```

-Following is the script to
+The following is that joins the GO annotations with the orthogroups and generates a table with to columns that maps HOGs to GO terms:

 ```
 HOG_GOtbl <-